-A Union Cavalry outfit is sent behind confederate lines in strength to destroy a rail/supply centre.
+A Union Cavalry outfit is sent behind Confederate lines in strength to destroy a rail/supply center.
 Along with them is sent a doctor who causes instant antipathy between him and the ...
 See full summary »

 When the government agency fails to deliver even the meager supplies due by treaty to the proud Cheyenne tribe in their barren desert reserve, the starving Indians have taken more abuse than it's worth and break it too by embarking on a 1,500 miles journey back to their ancestral hunting grounds.
 US Cavalry Capt.
 Thomas Archer is charged with their retrieval, but during the hunt grows to respect their noble courage, and decides to help them.
 Written by